South Carolina led by third-year head coach Frank Martin.

-Martin was honored again during the summer of 2013, serving as an assistant coach for the United States on Davidson head coach Bob McKillop’s staff alongside Michigan head coach John Beilein for the U.S. Men’s World University Games team.
+Martin had another stint with USA Basketball during the summer of 2013, serving as an assistant coach for the United States on Davidson head coach Bob McKillop's staff alongside Michigan head coach John Beilein for the U.S. Men's World University Games team.
 The squad spent time in Colorado Springs at training camp, before embarking on a two-week journey to Kazan, Russia, in early July, for the event.
-He furthered his international coaching experience as head coach of USA East Coast during the summer of 2014, which represented the United States at the Tallinn Cup in Estonia.
+He furthered his international coaching experience as head coach of the USA East Coast team during the summer of 2014, which represented the United States at the Tallinn Cup in Estonia.

 During his first season (2012-13) in Columbia, Martin led his squad to a 14-18 record, which included a 4-14 mark in SEC contests.
-The Garnet and Black captured the Hoops For Hope Classic tournament crown after posting a 4-0 record competing in the event with home victories over Milwaukee and Rider, before defeating Missouri State in overtime, and UALR in Puerto Vallarta, Mexico, over the Thanksgiving holiday.
-Freshman forward Michael Carrera was honored after the conclusion of the regular season with selection to the 2013 SEC All-Freshman Team, as voted on by the league’s head coaches.
-During the spring of 2013, the Gamecock coaching staff signed seven freshmen, while welcoming Villanova transfer Ty Johnson to the team, a recruiting class which ranked No. 23 in the nation according to ESPN.com.
+The Garnet and Black captured the Hoops For Hope Classic tournament crown after posting a 4-0 record with home victories over Milwaukee and Rider, before defeating Missouri State in overtime, and UALR in Puerto Vallarta, Mexico, over the Thanksgiving holiday.
+Freshman forward Michael Carrera was honored after the conclusion of the regular season with selection to the 2013 SEC All-Freshman Team, as voted on by the league's head coaches.
+During the spring of 2013, the Gamecock coaching staff signed seven freshmen, while welcoming Villanova transfer Ty Johnson to the team, a recruiting class that ranked No. 23 in the nation according to ESPN.com.